mirko-pagliai/cakephp-assets/README.md

 If you want to use a different directory, read below.

 ## Configuration
-The plugin uses some configuration parameters.
+The plugin uses some configuration parameters and you can set them using the `\Cake\Core\Configure` class.
+It does not matter if you do it before or after loading the plugin.

-You must set the configuration after you've loaded the plugin, so the default configuration will be overwritten.
 For example, you can do this at the bottom of the file `APP/config/app.php` of your application.

 ### Configuration values